Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Analysis Design

 \section{Analysis Design}

-The primary objective of this study is to discover characteristics in the LLM inference energy usage, specifically focusing on the impact of different types of prompts and hyperparameters.
-We propose a framework, that allows each of three open-source models to be exposed to an identical scenarios, where they are given a set of prompts with predefined hyperparameter setting and asked to generate a response.
-For every inference, we record time taken and energy used to generate the response, alongside the response provided by the model. \ref{fig:method} represents the process and its components: Model Selection step, Experiment engine, Input and Output data.
+The primary objective of this study is to discover characteristics in LLM inference energy usage, specifically focusing on the impact of different types of prompts and hyperparameters.
+We propose a framework that allows each of the three open-source models to be exposed to an identical set of scenarios, where they are sent prompts with predefined hyperparameter settings and asked to generate a response.
+For each inference, we record latency and energy used to generate the response, along with the response itself.
+Figure \ref{fig:method} represents the process and its components: Model Selection step, Experiment engine, Input and Output data.

 Upon receiving a prompt, a dedicated program based on ZEUS library was activated to measure the time and energy consumed by the GPU during inference.
-All data collected during this process was stored in a remote database on a separate machine, and accessed via SSH to prevent interference with the GPU performance.
+All data collected during this process was stored in a remote database on a separate machine and accessed via SSH to prevent interference with GPU performance.

-\textbf{Model selection} For each experiment, a single model was deployed as part of the experimental framework designed to evaluate performance and energy efficiency.
-To achieve balance between performance and efficiency, three 7-billion-parameter LLMs were selected for the experiments.
+\textbf{Model selection:} For each experiment, a single model was deployed within the experimental framework, designed to evaluate performance and energy efficiency.
+To achieve a balance between performance and efficiency, three 7-billion-parameter LLMs were selected for the experiments.
 This hyperparameter size was specifically chosen to ensure the models could deliver strong performance without exceeding resource constraints.
 All of the selected models are open-source, built on the Transformer architecture, and fine-tuned for chatbot applications.
 Despite sharing the same foundational architecture, each model represents a distinct family: Mistral 7B from the Mistral family, Gemma 7B from Gemma, and Vicuna 7B from Llama.

-Accessing the models was possible through HuggingFace.
-Selection was based on popularity of the models as well as their capabilities (i.e., reasoning, question answering, generation).
+The models were loaded from HuggingFace.
+Selection was based on the popularity of the models and their capabilities (i.e., reasoning, question answering, generation).
 Moreover, it was important that the models were compact enough to run on a single A100 GPU that was available for the entire duration of the experiments.